Senior Biologist and Regional Director

 Growing up in rural Pennsylvania, Gavin has always been fascinated with forests, streams, ponds and the organisms within them since childhood.
 The study of ecology became his life's focus while participating in the national Envirothon academic competition through high school, and has continued to fuel his desire to develop and promote stewardship practices that are beneficial to both people and the environment.
 Should you find Gavin indoors, it is likely not by his choice.
 In his spare time, he enjoys hunting, fishing, gardening and raising chickens.

-As an Aquatic Specialist, Brandon Tindley provides clients with sustainable, ecologically-balanced solutions for the management of their aquatic resources.
+As an aquatic specialist, Brandon Tindley provides clients with sustainable, ecologically-balanced solutions for the management of their aquatic resources.
 He educates his clients on the importance of environmentally-friendly management approaches and helps them determine their goals and objectives.
-In addition to being a Licensed Aquatic Pesticide Applicator, Brandon is professionally trained through AquaMaster and Otterbine Fountain and Aeration Service Schools.
+In addition to being aliicensed aquatic pesticide applicator, Brandon is professionally trained through AquaMaster and Otterbine Fountain and Aeration Service Schools.

 As a Delaware native, Brandon has a passion for the outdoors and loves to fish and camp.
 In his spare time, Brandon enjoys spending time with his family and friends.
 He is also a volunteer coach for pop warner football, little league and travel baseball.